People

 Email: pdpolly@indiana.edu

-David is a vertebrate paleontologist who studies the evolution of mammals and other vertebrates in the fossil record.
+David is a vertebrate paleontologist who studies the ecology and evolution of mammals and other vertebrates.

 Allison K. Bormet